 26. The American Medical Association (AMA) made clear its economic interest in promoting alcoholism as a disease.
 These and other resolutions show this.
 For instance, the AMA “endorses the proposition that drug dependencies, including alcoholism, are diseases and that their treatment is a legitimate part of medical practice.”
 Also “The AMA encourages insurance companies and prepayment plans to remove unrealistic limitations on the extent of coverage afforded for the treatment of alcoholism, recognizing that alcoholism is a chronic illness and that multiple hospital admissions under medical supervision may be essential to arresting the progress of the disease.”

 30. Dr. Marjot notes that “If the disease concept of alcoholism is discredited then so is the power and privilege of the medical profession in the field of alcoholism.”
 Marjot, D. Disease Concept of Alcoholism Redefined.
 In: P. Golding, (Ed.)
-Alcoholism.
-Lancaster, Eng: MTP Press,1982, p.
+Alcoholism, p.
 85. Hore also notes that “If alcoholism is not viewed as a disease, then it is not a matter primarily to be dealt with by medical intervention.”
-Hore, B., 1991, p.
+Hore, B., p.
 441.

 38. McLellan, T. Re-Considering Addiction Treatment.
-A continuing med ed (CME) course.
-Cranston, RI: Assn for Med Ed and Res on Sub Abuse, 2006.
+A cont med ed (CME) course.

 42. Hobbs, T. op cit.